 Grant-in-Aid for Scientific Research (B)

-"The End of the Cold War and Japanese Space Policy: Reexamination through Multidisciplinary Approaches"
+"The End of the Cold War and U.S. Space Policy: Reexamination through Multidisciplinary Approaches"

 Space Policy Documents Research Project